 Let’s start with a couple of disclaimers.
-Firstly, body hair might not be the most sought-after or stylish, but it has been serving a life-saving, evolutionary purpose for a couple of millennia.
-Without seeking gratitude or recognition, it has been regulating our body temperature for years.
+Firstly, body hair might not be the most sought-after or stylish attribute, but it has been serving a life-saving, evolutionary purpose for a couple of millennia.
+Without seeking gratitude or recognition, it has been regulating our body temperature since time immemorial.
 And yet we all battle to shave, trim, wax and pluck it away for fear of seeming unseemly.

-That being said, as the heatwave sweeps the nation, there is a certain breed of man who seems reluctant to whip off his shirt and enjoy the sunshine, for fear that they may appear unkempt.
-This uncertainty is not only affecting their chance to enjoy the season, but also knocking their confidence.
+That being said, as the heatwave sweeps the nation, there is a certain breed of man reluctant to whip off his shirt and enjoy the sunshine for fear of appearing unkempt.
+This uncertainty is not only affecting their enjoyment of the season, but also knocking their confidence.
 And we just can’t have that.

-As such, here is your summer’s guide for what to pluck, prune and snip before you strip down this summer.
+As such, here is your summer guide to what to pluck, prune and snip before you strip down this summer.

 If you’re boasting a particularly full thicket of chest hair, take a moment to thank the likes of Tom Selleck and Sean Connery.
 Thanks to these hirsute action stars, chest hair is one area of manscaping that doesn’t require much attention.
 It’s perfectly acceptable to rock a rug, just as no-one will shrink away if you decide to go smooth.